wassname/open_pref_eval/README.md

 ## Why OpenPreferenceEval?

 * Zero setup headaches: Works out-of-the-box with popular open-source LLMs
-* Fast: Get results in minutes, not hours
+* Fast: Get results in minutes, not hours by using rich token probabilities and less samples
-* Flexible: Use our curated datasets or bring your own
+* Flexible: Use our curated huggingface datasets or make your own
-* Insightful: Compare your model against common baselines instantly
 * Open-source friendly: Designed (ONLY) for models with open weights
 * Compatible: built on top of the [transformers](https://github.com/huggingface/transformers) library thus allows the use any model architecture available there.
+*  [ ] TODO: Insightful: Compare your model against common baselines instantly

 Stop wrestling with complex eval scripts.
 Start getting the insights you need, now.

-## How it works?
+## How does it work?

 We take a dataset of prompt, chosen_response, and rejected response, like the following